 This is a step by step guide on filling in the Z83 correctly:

-You can either get the form online or you can get a physical copy from Home Affairs.
+You can either download the new Z83 form online (now editable!) or you can get a physical copy from Home Affairs.
 For your reference here is an image of an unfilled Z83 form:

 The form is divided up into 7 sections:

 - Details about the post you’re applying for

 - Your personal information